jeanhoyos/frogs_robot_module/README.md

 git commit -m "Initial commit"
 ```

-Go to Github and log in to your account.
+Go to Github/Gitlab and log in to your account.
 Click the new repository button in the top-right.
 Don't add the option to include a README.md file as the template module already contain one.
 Click the “Create repository” button.
 Now, follow the second set of instructions, “Push an existing repository…”

 In my case, I need to introduce the following lines.
 DON'T COPY THOSE!
 Instead follow what your git is telling you.